yakowa/Language-Differentiation/README.md

 ### How to use

-Run the windows executable application file (.exe) found in the dist folder.
+Run the windows executable application file (.exe) found [here](https://www.dropbox.com/s/8domskej9c4i322/Language%20Differentiation.exe?dl=1).

 or clone this project and run the ```main.py``` file.
 (Note: you must have Python installed for this.)